 Consult your healthcare provider before taking ginger for medicinal purposes if you’re pregnant or breastfeeding.
 Don’t take ginger if you have a bleeding disorder, diabetes, or any heart conditions.
-Use with caution if you have gallstone disease.
+Use with caution if you have disease.
 Don’t give ginger to children younger than 2 years of age.

 Ginger may interact with:

 For most people, ginger is a safe and effective way to treat diarrhea.
 Pay attention to how your body reacts to different types of ginger.
 If you experience any adverse effects, discontinue use.